Marriage and Family Therapy Programs

 Train With The Founders of a Fast-Growing Field

-Couple and Family Therapy is one of the fastest-growing disciplines in the field of mental health.
-The California School of Professional Psychology, a pioneer in this discipline, offers two COAMFTE–accredited graduate degree programs to prepare students for careers as professional marriage and family therapists.
+Marriage and Family Therapy (MFT) is one of the fastest-growing disciplines in the field of mental health.
+The California School of Professional Psychology, a pioneer in this discipline, offers two COAMFTE–accredited Marriage and Family Therapy graduate degree programs to prepare students for careers as professional marriage and family therapists.

 - Master of Arts in Marital & Family Therapy (MA)

 Irvine | Los Angeles | Sacramento | San Diego | San Francisco